Proxmox Lab: Game of Active Directory - Environment Setup

 Select all the rules and click "Copy"

-Disregard the Wazuh_Servers rule in the screenshot, as that is out of the scope of the original lab guide and this lab guide
+Disregard the Wazuh_Servers and !RFC4193 rules in the screenshot, as those are out of the scope of the original lab guide and this lab guide

 Fill out accordingly and click "Paste"